Breaking The Booze Habit, Even Briefly, Has Its Benefits

 So far, there are a handful of studies that point to some benefits of abstinence for even moderate drinkers — in addition to the widely recognized benefits for people who have alcohol use disorder.

-Another study published last year by researchers in Britain compared the health outcomes among a group of men and women who agreed to stop drinking for one month, compared with the health of a group that continued to consume alcohol.
+Another study published last year by researchers in Britain compared the health outcomes among a group of men and women who agreed to stop drinking for one month, with the health of a group that continued to consume alcohol.

-"They found that at the end of that month — just after one month — people, by and large, lost some weight," says Aaron White, the senior scientific adviser to the director at the NIAAA.
-"They had improvements in insulin sensitivity; their blood pressure numbers improved and their livers looked a little healthier."
+"They found that at the end of that month — just after one month — people, by and large, lost some weight," says Aaron White, the senior scientific adviser to the director at the National Institute on Alcohol Abuse and Alcoholism.
+"They had improvements in insulin sensitivity, their blood pressure numbers improved and their livers looked a little healthier."
 The improvements were modest, White says, but the broad range of benefits the researchers documented was noticeable.

 To help understand how taking a break from alcohol can influence healthy functioning of the liver, researchers in the Netherlands carried out a separate study to document the biochemical effects of one month of alcohol abstinence.

-After a month-long break, researchers measured levels of a liver enzyme called gamma-glutamyltranserase, or GGT.
+After a monthlong break, researchers measured levels of a liver enzyme called gamma-glutamyltransferase, or GGT.
 "There's an antioxidant made by the liver called glutathione.
 You can get an indirect measure of how much oxidative stress the liver is under by measuring an enzyme called GGT that helps replenish glutathione stores," White explains.

 After one month, the researchers documented a reduction in the participants' GGT.